 In this course the major focus deals with the types of reactions peace officers may encounter with people who are experiencing emotional or psychological difficulties.
 Police Ethics include definitions, perception, concerns, and the history of police deviance with the forging of an occupation.
 The working environment is discussed.
 The ideology and culture of police and the motive and justification for breaking normative bonds are covered.
 Police brutality, abuse of authority, police prejudice and discrimination are discussed.
 Drug-related police deviance, varieties of police deviance, internal and external controls influencing police deviance and corruption and prospects for controlling deviance are also included.
-(Prerequisites: College level reading and writing; LAWE 1105, LAWE 1112, and enrollment in the Law Enforcement pgoram).
+(Prerequisites: LAWE 1105 or CRJU 1305; ENGL 1117; LAWE 1112).
 (3 C/3 lect, 0 lab).